stjudecloud/docs/docs/guides/tools/chipseq.md

 Choosing between broad and narrow peak calling depends on the experiment design.
 The following are good rules of thumb for choosing between the two configurations.
-If you are not sure which configuration to use, please consult with an expert or [contact us](https://stjude.cloud/contact).
+If you are not sure which configuration to use, please consult with an expert at your institution or [contact us](https://stjude.cloud/contact).

 **Narrow Peak Calling**